newtondotcom/smvs-prod/README.md

 ### Server

-This acts as a cron job to clean S] bucket with videos not used for 5 days.
+This acts as a cron job to clean S3 bucket with videos not used for 5 days.

 ### Worker